 Thanks to the generous support of our sponsor, USA Waste, dumpsters can be made available at locations where there is expected to be a significant volume of trash on Cleanup days.

-To arrange for dumpster placement, please contact Laura at least one week in advance using the following contact information:
+To arrange for dumpster placement, please contact Maddie Hart at least one week in advance.